Chapter 5: Seeding

 —Wes Gibbs, Jones County, 2024

 When hydroseeding, you initially have to know how much area you are covering with a full load.
 With our Finn T-90, I cover a third of an acre per load.
-That may be more than is recommended for that size machine, but it means fewer loads per job and quicker to finish.
-With our 22-foot wide ROWs (average), we travel 660 feet to make that 1/3 of an acre.
-With practice you can become pretty accurate — arriving at 660 feet with an empty hydroseeder.
-If we use UNI’s recommended rates, then big bluestem at 1.5 lbs per acre, for example, uses 0.5 lbs per load.
-We weigh out the amount of each species needed for a 1/3 of an acre and put it in one bag ahead of time.
-Then we can just dump the bag in each load.
+That may be more than is recommended for that size of a machine, but it means fewer loads per job and is quicker to finish.
+With our 22-foot wide ROWs on average, we travel 660 feet to make that one-third of an acre.
+With practice, you can become pretty accurate—arriving at 660 feet with an empty hydroseeder.
+If we use UNI’s recommended rates, then big bluestem at 1.5 pounds per acre, for example, uses 0.5 pounds per load.
+We weigh out the amount of each species needed for one-third of an acre and put it in one bag ahead of time.
+Then, we can just dump the bag in each load.
 This holds true for the nurse and temporary crops as well.

 —Linn Reece, Hardin County, 2011